mattlianje/etl4s/README.md

 A lightweight, type-safe library for building ETL pipelines using functional programming principles.

 ## Features
-- White-board style ETL, snapped together from your functions
+- White-board style ETL
 - Monadic composition for sequencing pipelines
-- Drop **Etl4s.scala** into any Scala 2.12+ project like a header file
+- Drop **etl4s.scala** into any Scala project like a header file
-- Type-safe transformations w/ compile-time checking
+- Type-safe, compile-time checked pipelines
 - Concurrenct execution on-top of Scala Futures
 - Built in retry-mechanism